Reconstructing Quantum States and Expectations via Dynamical Tomography: Example I -- A chain of 4 spins

 where the coefficients $\alpha_i,\beta_i,\gamma_i, \delta_i, \epsilon_i \in \Rb$ can be chosen in different ways.
 When all the coefficients are set to 1, the system is not observable; in particular, the non-observable subspace has dimension 10.
 According to the results of Proposition~\ref{prop:matrix_gen} , drawing \emph{all} parameters at random allows us to investigate whether the lack of observability is generic for the considered system.
 To this end, we performed observability analysis on 100 systems, with all parameters independently sampled from a Gaussian distribution with mean 0 and variance 1.
 None of these systems resulted to be observable.
 This indicates that the lack of observability does not depend only on the fact we set all the parameters equal to 1 but is an intrinsic property of the considered family of Hamiltonians.

-{\it Dissipative Dynamics:} We consider now a second possible dynamics for the system which encompasses dissipative terms.
-We choose a local Lindblad generator with noise operators
+{\it Dissipative Dynamics:} We consider now a second possible dynamics for the system which encompasses a dissipative term.
+We choose a single, local Lindblad generator with noise operator

 The Hamiltonian part of the dynamics is the same as before, with all the coefficients set to 1.
-In contrast to the previous scenario, it is sufficient to consider $\eta_{i}=1 \ \forall i$ and the system is observable.
+In contrast to the previous scenario the system is observable.
 Therefore, the addition of noise terms is beneficial for observability, as expected in light of the results in Section \ref{sec:feas_sing_obs}.